Underpin-WP/debug-bar-extension/readme.md

 choice is sufficient.

 1. Install Underpin.
 See [Underpin Docs](https://www.github.com/underpin-wp/underpin)
-1. Install any of the supported plugins mentioend below.
+1. Install any of the supported plugins mentioned below.

 ## Supported Plugins